 Our mission is to improve the reading, writing and spelling abilities of low-income children and teens who struggle with literacy skills.
-The Augustine Literacy Project®/Winston-Salem trains and supports volunteer tutors who provide free, long term, 1-to-1 instruction using the Orton-Gillingham approach and Wilson Reading System® materials.
+The Augustine Literacy Project®/Winston-Salem trains and supports volunteer tutors who provide free, long term, 1-to-1 instruction using a Structured Literacy approach and Wilson Reading System® materials.
 Our tutors work with students in the Winston-Salem area.
 Augustine lessons use Wilson® materials and include the five essential components of research-based reading instruction as defined by the National Reading Panel:

 - phonemic awareness